yackermann/fletter/docs/post.md

         }
         ```

-    * **Code:** 403 Forbidden
+    * **Code:** 403 FORBIDDEN
         ```javascript
         {
             status : "failed",
-            error  : "You can not modifie posts older than 120 seconds!"
+            error  : "You can not modify posts older than 120 seconds!"
         }
         ```